How to Perform an Information Security Gap Analysis

 The cyber threat landscape is ever-evolving, and the security controls that worked for your organization yesterday may no longer be sufficient today.
 Cyberattacks happen every second, and a security breach can result in the loss of clients’ confidential information, potentially leading to financial penalties and a damaged reputation.

-Information security gap analysis, also called IT security gap analysis, refers to an in-depth review that helps organizations determine the difference between the current state of their information security to specific industry requirements.
-When you conduct a security gap analysis you understand the status of your cybersecurity risks and vulnerabilities in your organization so you can work to close those gaps in your security.
+Information security gap analysis, also called IT gap analysis or cyber security gap analysis, refers to an in-depth review that helps organizations determine the difference between the current state of their information security to specific industry requirements.
+When you conduct a security gap analysis, you understand the status of your cybersecurity risks and vulnerabilities in your organization so you can work to close those gaps in your security.

 An information security gap analysis allows organizations to identify areas of weakness within their network security controls to ensure that the network is robust and effective.
-The security gap analysis shows you what you should be doing by comparing your actual practices against industry best practices and offers insight into how your organization can put the correct structure and controls in place.
-You can reap a lot of benefits from performing an information security gap analysis, but only when it’s being done correctly.
+The cyber security gap analysis shows you what you should be doing by comparing your actual practices against industry best practices.
+It also offers insight into how your organization can put the correct structure and controls in place.
+You can reap many benefits from performing an information security gap analysis, but only when it’s done correctly.

-To ensure that you can effectively identify the security risks and vulnerabilities in your organization, it is important to correctly conduct a gap analysis.
-Here are the four steps that are necessary for every information security gap analysis:
+To ensure that you effectively identify security risks and (note: remove link)vulnerabilities in your organization, it is important to conduct a gap analysis correctly.
+Here are the four necessary steps for every information security gap analysis:

 1. Select an industry-standard security framework

 The ISO standard provides a great framework to compare your security policies and network controls against.
-However, it’s usually recommended to leverage cybersecurity platforms to evaluate your security plan and ensure that security measures are compliant with industry regulations.
-The reason being is that cybersecurity platforms have automated tools that can often catch gaps that are not found by people who are with the network on a daily basis.
+However, it’s usually recommended that you leverage cybersecurity platforms to evaluate your security plan and ensure that (note: replace link) security measures are compliant with industry regulations.
+The reason is that cybersecurity platforms have automated tools that often catch gaps not found by people who are with the network on a daily basis.

-When you select a cybersecurity platform to carry out an information security assessment for your organization, it typically gathers data on your IT infrastructure, organizational charts, application inventory, policies and processes, and other relevant details.
-In doing so, it will be able to identify and show you which security policies are already in place, which outdated policies to replace, and what areas to implement them.
+When you select a cybersecurity platform to carry out an information (note: replace link) security assessment for your organization, it typically gathers data on your IT infrastructure, organizational charts, application inventory, policies and processes, and other relevant details.
+In doing so, it identifies and shows you which security policies are already in place, which outdated policies to replace, and what areas to implement them.

 2. Evaluate your staff and processes

-Many of the risks associated with security breaches are caused by human intervention, such as an employee unknowingly clicking on a phishing email.
+Many of the risks associated with (note: remove link) security breaches are caused by human intervention, such as an employee unknowingly clicking on a phishing email.

-Here are some of the typical questions that organizations should ask your key staff members:
+Here are some of the typical questions that organizations should ask their key staff members:

 - Do you provide staff training to keep your organization up to date on evolving security threats?